eladtpro/azure-aks-scaler/README.md

 }
 ```

-> **Following the principle of lease priviliges we will try to give less permissions by using custom roles, in this case we will use the builtin *Azure Kubernetes Service RBAC Cluster Admin* role**.
+> **Following the principle of lease privileges we will try to give fewer permissions by using custom roles, in this case, we will use the built-in *Azure Kubernetes Service RBAC Cluster Admin* role**.